 - The candidate has demonstrated a commitment to and capacity for accomplishment that has required drive and sustained effort.

 - The candidate has demonstrated a commitment to the values expressed in the U.S. Constitution and the Bill of Rights.
 This would include, but not be limited to, support of human rights and the rule of law, opposition to unwarranted encroachment on personal liberty, and advancing the responsibilities of citizenship in a free society.

 If you are interested in applying for the Soros, please complete ONSF’s 2020 DECLARATION OF INTENT FORM today!
 ONSF will then follow up with you to schedule a consultation over Zoom and get you started on the application summer drafting process.

 - Must be a “New American” (a green card holder or naturalized citizen if born abroad; a child of naturalized citizens if born in this country)

 - Not yet 31 years old, as of the application deadline

 - A college senior or holder of a bachelor’s degree

 - Not beyond your second year – if already enrolled – in the graduate degree program for which you request support.

 The application requirements include essays, transcripts, standardized test scores and letters of recommendation.
-While UT does not facilitate a Soros Fellowship campus nomination process, all students are encouraged to begin the process by completing the campus pre-application and making an appointment with ONSF for help and additional resources with the application.
+While UT does not facilitate a Soros Fellowship campus nomination process, all students are encouraged to begin the process by completing the Declaration of Intent Form and making an appointment with ONSF for help and additional resources with the application.